thedmi/MayBee/README.md

 Motivation
 -----------

-In my programs, `null` is never, ever a valid value and always considered a bug.
-I employ this strict rule for the sake of readability, because this way

-- I never have to check actual parameters for null, since calling the method with null would be an error of the caller.
-- There is no implicit, hidden or incomprehensible notion of a non-existing value that would be a valid method parameter to mean "nothing" or "empty" or the like.
+Accepting `null` as a value that denotes "empty" for optional values has several drawbacks, the most important being the lack of type safety: The type system cannot distinguish between optional and required values, because both have the same type (except for `struct`, where we have `Nullable` to denote optional values).
+However, the information whether e.g. a relation is optional or required is important information, especially with domain modeling.

 If we cannot use null for optional things like 0..1 relations, we need something else.
 Enter `Maybe<T>`.
-You will never ask yourself again "do I need a null check here?".

 Of course there are situations when you need to use `null`, for example if a library expects it.
 For that case, the Maybe offers conversion methods, which again make the intention clear.